dalzihn/ML_Final/README.md

 # ML_Final
-This is the repository of Group 3's final project whose subject is Machine Learning and is currently studying in University of Economics of Ho Chi Minh city.
+This is the repository of Group 3's final project whose subject is Machine Learning and is currently studying in University of Economics Ho Chi Minh city.

 Members: